AryByt/Are-Ya-Da-Park/README.md

 #### MVP
 - A working search function.
 - API to get the information and pictures from.
-- A media query for a Iphone/smaller device to display the website differently.
+- A media query for larger device to display the website differently.
 - Using CSS to have different background colors.
 - Eventlisteners for the submit search.